Miami-Dade site plan requirements for residential and commercial permit applications

 • Impervious surface calculation (Miami-Dade caps residential at 50% in most R-1 zones)

-• FEMA flood zone designation — critical, as large portions of Miami-Dade are Zone AE
+• FEMA flood zone designation is critical, as large portions of Miami-Dade are Zone AE

 • If in Zone AE: Base Flood Elevation (BFE) from the current FIRM